tsalohei/vaccin/README.md

 `docker-compose up`

-Open another tab in your terminal and initialize database with the resource files that are located by running the following commands in the **backend catalogue**.
+Open another tab in your terminal and initialize database with the resource files that come with the project by running the following commands in the **backend catalogue**.
 Type Ctrl+c after each.

 `npm run dev order antiqua.source`